grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "It is possible.
 I have heard rumors of such things: abandoned ships and garbage float into some kind of slow gyre in the middle of the ocean, where they sometimes circle for decades before they weaken enough for the ocean to draw them down."

-"Like a fucking ship graveyard."
-Said Bastian.
+"Like a fucking ship graveyard," said Bastian.

 [//]: # (Is the garbage gyre the Zone from Stalker?
 Abso-fucking-lutely!
 But is not everything the Zone?)

-"A walk among those lost souls might be an fucking opportunity for a pair of boats that don't want to be found."
-Said Percy.
+"A walk among those lost souls might be an fucking opportunity for a pair of boats that don't want to be found," said Percy.
 "Hemi, see if you can work out a way with Shakes that we might traverse this graveyard safely."

 Hemi and Shakes chatted for a few minutes over the ship-to-ship.
 They decided that if they kept the speed of the boats low, they should be able to navigate through the sea of derelicts safely.